HardikMochi/Assignment/README.md

   <img src="https://github.com/HardikMochi/Assignment/blob/main/images/img.png" width=600>
 </p>

+We are building a system that can extract topics from an article and ranking of the documents according to relevance to the query.

 ## Approach to the solution
 1. Here,i used the distilbert-base-nli-stsb-mean-tokens model which performs great in Semantic Textual Similarity tasks and it’s quite faster than BERT as it is considerably smaller.
 2. The scalability of the model has decreased when there is the long sentence(50-60 words sentence).